Frequently Asked Questions

-Well, here are some great places to start:
+- Well, here are some great places to start:

 - Check out TechCONNECT: Currently, there are over 500 organizations on campus that you can join!
 Mind-boggling, right?
 TechCONNECT has a complete list of these organizations, and pretty much any interest you have, there is likely a club or organization of people that share that interest.

 What opportunities might I have for cultural exchange?